Poststroke Recovery Hinges on Physical Activity, Study Finds

-Newswise — Exercising can help people recover better after a stroke.
-A study from the University of Gothenburg found that those who exercised for at least four hours a week after their stroke were able to recover their physical abilities better in six months than those who did not exercise.
+Newswise — After a stroke, physical activity can be pivotal to successful recovery.
+People who spend four hours a week exercising after their stroke achieve better functional recovery within six months than those who do not, a University of Gothenburg study shows.

-A study by the University of Gothenburg, which has been published in the scientific journal JAMA Network Open, analyzed information about 1,500 stroke patients who were admitted to 35 Swedish hospitals.
-These patients were categorized based on their levels of physical activity after their stroke.
+The study, now published in the scientific journal JAMA Network Open, is based on data concerning 1,500 stroke patients in 35 Swedish hospitals.
+The participants were grouped according to their poststroke patterns of physical activity.

-A study conducted on 1,500 stroke patients in 35 Swedish hospitals showed that those who engaged in physical activity for at least four hours per week after their stroke had a higher chance of recovering well within six months.
-The participants were grouped based on their post-stroke patterns of physical activity.
-The study found that men and people with normal cognition tended to maintain an active lifestyle more often, resulting in better recovery.
-These findings were published in the scientific journal JAMA Network Open.
+The results show that increased or maintained physical activity, with four hours’ exercise weekly, doubled the patients’ chances of recovering well by six months after a stroke.
+Men and people with normal cognition kept up an active life relatively more often, with better recovery as a result.

 Positive programming from exercise